canthom/canthom/README.md

 - 🌱 I’m currently learning ...
 PHP & WordPress
 - 👯 I’m looking to collaborate on ...
 Sass
 - 🤔 I’m looking for help with ...
 WordPress
 - ⚡ Fun fact: ...
-I studied History at University.
+I studied History at University !